The GM 3.8-Liter V6 Throttle Body: A Well-Earned Reputation

 Which Vehicles Are We Talking About?

-The supercharged L67 variant adds the Buick Park Avenue Ultra and Riviera to the list, along with supercharged Grand Prix and Bonneville models.
-The throttle body on the supercharged version is different from the naturally aspirated version — they're not interchangeable.
+The supercharged variants add the Buick Park Avenue Ultra and Riviera, the supercharged Bonneville, and the Grand Prix GTP.
+The supercharged throttle body is different from the naturally aspirated version — they're not interchangeable.

 That's a lot of vehicles.
 And a lot of them are still running, because the engine underneath the failing throttle body is that good.